ahoxus/ahoxus.github.io/pages/visit.md

 - [map](/map)

-for now, you can see some things to expect on arriving here at airbnb, an unreleased project (we don't offer a typical "bed and breakfast", or even a typical wild camping but you may find it quite enough if you're very adventurous!).
+for now, you can see some (outdated) things to expect on arriving here at airbnb, an unreleased project (we don't offer a typical "bed and breakfast", or even a typical wild camping but you may find it quite enough if you're very adventurous!).

 - [more details (temporarily) on airbnb](https://airbnb.com/h/ahoxus)